TerrenceMiao/AWS/sam-typescript-webpack-boilerplate/README.md

 A boilerplate AWS SAM template using AWS Lambda and Layers, Typescript and Webpack.

 Just prove that `Webpack` should NOT be used in package management in AWS Lambda solution.
-Use `serverless`, or AWS CDK / SAM instead.
+Use `serverless`, or `AWS CDK` and `AWS SAM` instead.

 - Run `npm install` and `npm run build:prod` under **apis/helloworld/functions/greeting** directory
 - Run `npm install` and `npm run build:prod` under **apis/helloworld/layers/api-responses** directory